Aptomi/k8s-app-engine/docs/language.md

 these labels can be transformed using `change-labels` directives, and accessed at any time in expressions and templates.

 One way of leveraging this, for example, would be to:
-* Define a bundle, a contract, and two contexts.
+* Define a bundle, a service, and two contexts.
 * Set the `replicas` label to have a value of `1` in the dev context.
 * Set the `replicas` label to have a value of `3` in the production context.
 * Use the `replicas` label in the service to configure it appropriately.